shaunakmukherjee/iJamU-the-jamming-app/README.md

     - Email id does not exist.
 Prompt user to sign up.
     - Email id and password don’t match.
 Prompt user to retry login.
         - User clicks on forget password.
 Email is sent to the user to reset password.
-3. User’s customized dashboard opens up.
+3. User’s customized main page opens up.

 **User sets up/updates his profile**